saaralonbarkat/site/cv.md

 Years        |Description
 -------------|---------------------------------------------------------------------------
+2018         |ECPR Joint sessions of Workshops.
+Workshop on "Accountability and Reputation".
+Nicosia, Cyprus.
+2017         |Workshop on mismatches between performance and reputation in Governance.
+Utrecht, Netherlands.
-2016         |Successful Public Governance (SPG) workshop.
+2017         |Successful Public Governance (SPG) workshop.
 Utrecht, Netherlands.
 2015         |Israeli-Canadian Workshop on "Institutions and Individual, Organizational and Field Level Identities", Halbert Center and the Jerusalem School of Business Administration.